khambsimp/monio/README.md

 ## Formal Languages
 Formal Languages are logic languages more related to shorthand logic and discrete notions with a natural language.
 ## Theory of Computation
 Theory of Computation is large collection of organized methods for using number theory to describe the construction and description of large computable and realizable systems that can be reasoned about to the same magnitude.
+Theory of Computation derrides a few fundamental changes in aspects and approaches for the development of computing resources.
+These include the Theory of Cmputations, Computability Theory, Automata Theory and Complexity Theory.
+Theory of Computation encompasses our methods of making computing, simpler, more time and energy efficient, and easier for programmers to express.
 ## Computability Theory
 This concerns where and to what extent ever more complex computable languages can be written.
 One could imagine a case where, even though, a particular abstract argument about computing large scale data were made, the impediment to actually simulate an appropriate calculation would be the framework, or basis language of the computation.
 That is, when given a set of computable rules, a Computer can distill an argument in abstract human terms.
 The language and whether the recursive process is definable within the computer language makes computability a conscious abstract solution to a posed data analysis.
 If it is impossible to define a computing language that can distill whether any mathematical statement were true or false, what is the minimum number of rules and guidance that should be made so that a computer or definable language could determine the extent to which a  mathematical statement is correct or false?
 ## Complexity Theory